 We also really like the fact that the chips sink quite quickly and hold their shape for at least a day.
 This means that your water won’t get too mirky if they dissolve and the catfish don’t eat them.
 Their excellent durability underwater also helps keep pace with a catfish’s natural eating habits, which are basically nice and slow every day.

 #4.API Fish Food Pellets

 The company reports that the API Fish Food Pellets can lead to up to 30% less ammonia and fish waste.
 While we can’t really run rigorous tests to justify this claim, what we can say is it works.
-On our before and after test with all else being equal, we found that the water to be noticeable cleaner.
+On our before and after test with all else being equal, we found the water to be noticeably cleaner.
 The only issue is that fish of all types tend to nibble on it so you may have to buy more.

 #5.Wardley Pond Fish Food

-Lastly, we highly recommend the Wardley Pond Fish Food, which is actually designed for koi and goldfish, but for some reason we found that the catfish just love this brand.
+Lastly, we highly recommend the Wardley Pond Fish Food, which is actually designed for koi and goldfish, but for some reason, we found that the catfish just love this brand.
 If your catfish isn’t eating properly and not accepting the catfish food you normally give them, perhaps it is time to give this brand a try.
-It has a nice protein to fat ratio and is loaded with vitamin c.
+It has a nice protein-to-fat ratio and is loaded with vitamin C.

 While we can’t say for sure that it fits the catfish’s recommended diet, what we can say is that based on our results, we find that most catfish species tend to eat it over other brands.
-So all in all, we would just keep some of this as a backup, in case your catfish becomes bored of the catfish food you give it everyday.
+So all in all, we would just keep some of this as a backup, in case your catfish becomes bored of the catfish food you give it every day.
 Add it in as a nice little treat.